Law enforcement ties, long delay complicate Arbery case

 Local prosecutors are now under investigation for their handling of the case.
 And a newly appointed investigative agency and prosecutor must untangle the criminal investigation, build a case and make up for lost time.

-Among the questions they must answer: Did shooting suspect Travis McMichael and his father, Gregory, both white, get special treatment because the elder McMichael had been a longtime investigator at the Brunswick Circuit District Attorney’s office?
+Among the questions: Did shooting suspect Travis McMichael and his father, Gregory, both white, get special treatment because the elder McMichael had been a longtime investigator at the Brunswick Circuit District Attorney’s office?
 Did investigators treat the shooting as a potential murder, or as a justifiable homicide?
 And might the outcome have been different if Arbery weren’t black?

 The 911 operator sounded confused by the caller’s description of a purported crime: A man was in a house under construction.